Assignment 1: Pattern Studies

 - paths and shapes

-- gradients - linear, radial, freeform,
+- gradients - linear, radial, free form,

 - layers